 When taking this approach, three factors are key to success: Be different – the best marketing is distinctive and genuine; be agile – keep up with and, if possible, anticipate your audience’s next move; be committed – building a loyal fan base doesn’t happen overnight.

-If publishers follow these rules consistently as part of an ongoing engagement strategy, while continuing to learn from the innovative and creative approaches of other brands, their loyal audience community will start to grow, and they will not only retain subscribers, but also capture more, helping overcome falling advertising revenues and driving future success.
+If publishers follow these rules consistently as part of an ongoing engagement strategy, while continuing to learn from the innovative and creative approaches of other brands, their loyal audience community will start to grow.
+Customer retention will happen naturally, and they will not only retain subscribers, but also capture more, helping overcome falling advertising revenues and driving future success.

 Hayley James is Vice President at global brand experience agency Sense New York.